 - Lemon Garage

 The two parking garages are open at Disney Springs.
 These five story garages feature approximately 4,000 spaces.
 In addition, above each space are lights which indicate if a spot is full or not.
 (Green means available space, red means full.
 Also, the blue light indicates a handicapped spot.)
 The garages will remain complimentary for guests to utilize.

 To see a map with directions to Disney Springs, click here.

 Disney Springs Ferryboat Schedule

-Dock-to-dock service between Marketplace and West Side.
+Dock-to-dock service between Marketplace, the West Side, and The Landing.
 Runs approximately every 20 minutes.
-The last guest pick-up is at 1:30 a.m.
+The last guest pick-up is at 11:30 p.m.
 Look for Red flags and signs.